 - Name of the location

 - Lat/Lon of the location

-- Elevation of the location
+- Height of the sensor

 - Your email address and contact info